 Eric: Yeah.
-I think, Robyn, as a natural … I don’t know.
-I consider myself a natural health guy.
+I think, Robyn, I consider myself a natural health guy.
 In the natural health community, I think what we’ve done is we’ve gotten very familiar and we’ve gotten … Not lazy.
 It’s not the word I’m looking for, but it’s we don’t respect the potential harm.
 We’re like, “Well, if it’s natural, it’s got to be good.”
 Well, yeah.
 But, people can still die of drinking too much water.
 We have to put things into context.

-We’re going to teach you everything you need to know from start to finish that you’re going to leave … I guarantee you this.
+I guarantee you this.
 You’re going to leave much more confident.
 I don’t care what level you’re at.
 You could be a 20-year aromatherapist.
-You’re going to learn something whether you’re just brand new person, just bought your first starter kit.
+You’re going to learn something, whether you’re just brand new person, just bought your first starter kit.
 You’re going to leave more confident to use oils the right way for everything.
-We cover everything from topical, internal, how to inhale them properly, body care, cleaning products.
+We cover everything: topical, internal, how to inhale them properly, body care, cleaning products.
 My wife, Mama Z, that’s her thing.
 She’s a DIY guru.
 How to cook with them, how to prevent and even treat disease.
 We cover basic but very profound concepts that will help you a long ways away.

 It’s everything.
 It’s like your super nuts guide.
-I did it because it needed to be done because I’ll tell you there are very few folks out there that are, A, non-branded.
+I did it because it needed to be done.
+Because I’ll tell you there are very few folks out there that are, A) non-branded.
 Actually, none.
 In fact, none are non-branded that are doing anything like this.
 I’m like, “You know what?
-I got to create something that everyone can go to not have to worry about losing their downline.
+I have to create something that everyone can go to and not have to worry about losing their downline.
 You don’t have to worry about getting sold a product on the back end.
 No. Look, let’s just talk oils.
 Let’s talk the research.
 Let’s bring Mama Z and our kids involved, make it cute.”
 I’m really excited about it and I’m proud of it.
 I want to thank you, Robyn, too, because you really inspired me to do it.